 Authentic Texas celebrates the lone star state—and sustains heritage tourism

 Until the Spring of 2016, a magazine dedicated to Texas heritage and culture, preservation efforts, and travel did not exist.
-Authentic Texas fills that void.
+Since that time, Authentic Texas has sought to fill that void.

 This quarterly statewide publication is available by paid subscription for home or office delivery and can be found for sale at retail outlets throughout the state.
-It’s also available for free at more than 100 visitor centers, heritage sites, and select cultural and heritage sites.
+It’s also available for free at more than 100 visitor centers and select cultural and heritage sites.

 Authentic Texas is published by Texas Heritage Trails, LLC, a coalition of seven nonprofit Heritage Trail Regions across the state.